Areas of London

 The City of London, also known as The City, is London’s financial district, home to the Bank of England and The Stock Exchange.
 This area is extremely lively during the week, but quiet on the weekend.

 This area is where the Romans founded Londinium.
 After the Great Fire of 1666, which burnt most of the ancient city, Christopher Wren supervised the construction of 52 churches in the area that are still standing today.
-During the nineteenth century it was one of the most popular residential areas.
+During the nineteenth century, it was one of the most popular residential areas.
 However, nowadays very few people live here.
 The City is a mix of modern glass buildings contrasting with Georgian houses.

 The top landmarks in this area include St. Paul's Cathedral, the Tower of London and Tower Bridge.